Who doesn’t like a good story, eh?

 - Graphics – paint a picture of how your company or product can serve people.

 - Person-to-person interactions – be sure your sales team and client-facing team members know your story inside and out.
 Train them to convey how your offerings can add value to your potential customers’ lives.

 Examples of Amazing Storytelling

-With mass, global communication is more accessible than ever, it’s an exciting time to be a storyteller.
+With mass, global communication being more accessible than ever, it’s an exciting time to be a storyteller.
 The world is rich with stories to draw from and opportunities to reach new audiences.

 Airbnb is one of the most recognizable brands out there right now.
 They hone in on a message rooted in community and local hospitality.

 “We aren’t as closed off from one another as once believed.”

 “Strangers are only friends we haven’t met yet.”

 "Strangers" drives that point home through the tale of a family of furry beasts finding a home away from home in an Airbnb.
 The call to action is for homeowners to open their doors to not-so-strange strangers.